SAFEGUARDING

 • always ask for written permission from a child and their parent/guardian before taking and sharing any image of them

-• always ensure that a child and their parent/guardian are properly informed how an image will be used and shared
+• ensure that a child and their parent/guardian are properly informed how an image will be used and shared

 Members of the Public